The Bakersfield Community Concert Association enjoys the honor of having the largest membership of any cultural organization in our community.

-Supporters of the Kern County Musical Association have included Bakersfield Architect Clarence Cullimore, Dorothy M. Donahoe and Henrietta Weill.
+Supporters of the Kern County Musical Association starting in 1937 have included Bakersfield Architect Clarence Cullimore, Dorothy M. Donahoe and Henrietta Weill.
 Clarence Cullimore served as President of the Kern County Musical Association during the 1938-1939 season.
 The CSU Bakersfield Walter W. Stiern Library maintains an archive that contains documents and photographs about the association.

 In 1963, that group became affiliated with Community Concerts Association, New York City, which allowed our non-profit organization to present the highest quality of national and international attractions available, at a price affordable to all.

 The Bakersfield Community Concert Association depends on loyal volunteers such as Hildegard Elges, Olly Blom, Dan McGuire , Jean Baughman and Frances L. Gregg, who served BCCA as President and Publicity Director for almost 20 years.

 The original mission of quality artists and affordability remains, and today we are proud to be members of the Western Arts Alliance.
 We have become independent presenters associated with Live On Stage, Inc. located in Nashville, Tennessee.